Tamilazhagu97/AI-Resume-to-Portfolio-Generator-api/README.md

 - 💰 **100% Free** - Uses Google's free tier API
 - 🔄 **Smart Fallback** - Switches to regex parser if API fails
 - 📥 **Easy Download** - Save portfolio as standalone HTML
+- 🎲 **Unique Templates** - Random template selection with no repeats per user

 ## 🎯 What It Does